 GSA provide early, tailored support to agencies:

-- Provide support for contractor selection and ordering in lieu of transition reimbursement
+- Provide support for contractor selection and ordering in lieu of transition reimbursement; and

-- Validate inventory with Networx and LSA contractors—completed January 2016
+- Validate inventory with Networx and Local Telecommunications Services contractors—completed January 2016

 Manage a phased, orderly approach:

-- Guide the sequence of transition activities, in cooperation with agencies and contractors
+- Guide the sequence of transition activities, in cooperation with agencies and contractors; and

 Support transparency and meaningful reporting:

-- Define metrics representative of business volume and service complexity
+- Define metrics representative of business volume and service complexity; and

 - Track and report progress toward firm deadlines